aframevr/aframe/docs/components/visible.md

 [event-set]: https://github.com/supermedium/superframe/tree/master/components/event-set

-While we can do this with, the [event-set][event-set] component, we can also do this with the built-in animation component.
+While we can do this with the [event-set][event-set] component, we can also do this with the built-in animation component.
 Here's an example of updating visibility on an event.